 11. Catch some waves.

-Being a landlocked state doesn't stop Idahoans from riding the surf. but rather than feeling the salty ocean breeze, we can catch our waves in a temperate climate without the crowds.
-River surfing is quickly rising in popularity as a a new way to experience the beauty of Idaho, but for novices and those that aren't quite comfortable on the open water, a controlled park setting -- like Kelly's Whitewater Park in Cascade -- gives all ages-water lovers a chance to learn safely.
-But when you're ready, the Payette River Games are hosted here as well.
+Being a landlocked state doesn't stop Idahoans from riding the surf, but rather than feeling the salty ocean breeze, we can catch our waves in a temperate climate without the crowds.
+River surfing is quickly rising in popularity as a a new way to experience the beauty of Idaho, but for novices and those that aren't quite comfortable on the open water, a controlled park setting -- like Kelly's Whitewater Park in Cascade -- gives all ages water-lovers a chance to learn safely.
+When you're ready, the Payette River Games are hosted here as well.